 - Bring signed Volunteer Guidelines (included in the Volunteer Application Packet) to your school's volunteer coordinator.

-- Please allow about 2 weeks for processing, you may contact the school to check on the status of your application.
+- Please allow about 2 weeks for processing, you may contact the school or the District Office to check on the status of your application.

 Application and Resources: